Jahanvi-Yadav/Mini-Trello-Django/README.md

 - Assign tasks to team members
 - Move tasks between To Do, In Progress, and Done
 - Delete tasks with confirmation
-- Create and manage team members
+- Create and manage a team
 - Add team members using name and email
+- View team members
 - Delete team members
 - Assign tasks using a team member dropdown
 - Responsive user interface